The fortunes of Ecuador and Venezuela will continue to diverge in 2019

 By contrast, President Lenín Moreno is transitioning Ecuador from the authoritarian left-wing policies of his predecessor, Rafael Correa (2007-2017), towards a more moderate and consensual centre-left administration.
 Moreno has introduced changes that strengthen democratic norms, recover institutionality and tackle a legacy of systemic corruption.
 The net effect of this change has been positive for the rule of law, the quality of governance and the attractiveness of investing in Ecuador.

 Moreno pledged to restore a balance of powers and accept that the previously all-powerful executive must submit itself to meaningful checks and balances from the legislature and the judiciary.
 In support of that, the government has dismantled some of the more centralising and autocratic aspects implemented by the previous administration and restored a more effective separation of powers.
 Chief to this effort is the process of restoring judicial independence, after the judiciary became heavily politicised in the Correa era.
 We expect a gradual improvement in judicial performance as the country moves towards a more independent and professional institution.

 What are the implications of the transition?

-New contracts whet foreign investor appetite
+New contracts whet foreign investor appetite for FDI in Ecuador

 The overall expropriation risk is now low, as the cash-strapped Moreno government looks to make the country more attractive to FDI.
 We've seen an improvement of the country's score in our Resource Nationalism Index.
 A USD10 billion financing deal with the IMF and other multilaterals signed in February 2019 will also stabilise the policy environment to the next election in 2021.